ryan-christopher/CS673-TerrierMap/Documentation_and_ProjectArtifacts/README.md

 # Project Artifacts
-This folder contains the documentation and project artifacts for TerrierMap including the Proposal, SCMP, and SPMP, SRS, and SDD.
+This folder contains the documentation and project artifacts for TerrierMap including the Proposal, Status Reports, SCMP, SPMP, SRS, and SDD.